Ingleton church tower looks down on many mosses: - the tower can't get bored!

 (I made a moss booklet for the workshop.
 One day I will put a copy in the church.
 It had descriptions of 16 of the 32 bryophytes that I had found when I visited three weeks ago. ..
 At the workshop and in the exploration afterwards I discovered another 6)

-(Click here for other posts on this blog about Mosses and Liverworts)
+Click here for other posts on this blog about Mosses and Liverworts)

-Bottom left, marked by the blue pen is some Syntrichia - I think - ruralis (Great Hairy Screw Moss) but I still have to check that it is not Syntrichia intermedia (Intermediate Screw Moss)
+This is the view as you climb the steps to approach the church.
+Bottom left, marked by the blue pen is some Syntrichia - I think - ruralis (Great Hairy Screw Moss) but I still have to check that it is not Syntrichia intermedia (Intermediate Screw Moss) I hope it is the former as I like that name best. |

-The leaves are about 4mm long, are tongue shaped and have hair points.
+The Syntrichia above after spraying it with water.
+The leaves are about 4mm long, are tongue shaped and have hair points. |

+On the wall on the right of the gateway is a patch of The Smaller Lattice-moss Cinclidotus fontinaloides - the shoots trail down This should be growing beside the river.
 What is it doing up here?
 (Rhetorical question - I don't know the answer - except to say the other places we found it on the walls, apart from this one, were in north facing low-down shady places on the walls, so would be very moist).
-Below is a diagram.
+Below is a diagram. |

 There is a border round the edge of the Cinclidotus leaves because the margin is several cells thick.
 The top diagram shows a section through the edge of a leaf.

-The picture below is the view towards the church from ground level at the top of the steps.
+The picture below is the view towards the church from ground level at the top of the steps. |

 H

-Didymodon sinuosus that I took whilst attending the BBS Acrocarps course at Preston Montford three weeks ago.
+Below is a picture of Didymodon sinuosus that I took whilst attending the BBS Acrocarps course at Preston Montford three weeks ago. |

-Didymodon sinuosus Wavy beard-moss. (tarmac track Preston Montford) the leaves are about 2 mm long. see the tips of the leaves are often missing.
+Didymodon sinuosus Wavy beard-moss. (tarmac track Preston Montford) the leaves are about 2 mm long. see the tips of the leaves are often missing. |

 As you walk 10metres up the path toward the church there is a flower bed on the left immediately next to the path.
 This has clumps of another little cusion moss- this time a bright pale green moss.
 It is not shiny. - this moss can often occur in flower beds..
-It was in the Giggleswick church flower bed, and in John Bearpark's garden at Settle..
+It was in the Giggleswick church flower bed, and in John Bearpark's garden at Settle.. |

 It is Barbula unguiculata the leaves are suddenly blunt at the tip but then have a point sticking out. the leaves have a mat surface.
 Under a microscope you would see that the cells have time little lumps called papillae on them that reflect the light in different directions - this is why it is mat no shiny)

-Just below the Barbual in the picture above is another tinier moss that has smaller wider leaves - I am going to check out what that is.
+Just below the Barbual in the picture above is another tinier moss that has smaller wider leaves - I am going to check out what that is. |

-- My camera won't get any closer.
-These leaves are about 3mm long.
+Barbula unguiculata a (Bird's-claw beard-moss) an even closer view - My camera won't get any closer.
+These leaves are about 3mm long. |

+Here is a group of us on the lawn in front of the tower.
 Do you see the flat grave on the right and behind the group.
-Well the picture below shows the same (or maybe a grave nearby..)
+Well the picture below shows the same (or maybe a grave nearby..) |

-In the front is Green Mountain Fringe-moss Racomitrium fasciculare
+In the front is Green Mountain Fringe-moss Racomitrium fasciculare |

 This is Racomitrium fasciculare (Fascicle means a little branch) It is a yellow green moss when wet though can look dark green when dry.
 It is half way between being a carpet moss (Pleurocarp) and an cushion moss (Acrocarp).
 This Racomitrium does not have a hair point.
 Racomitriums grow on exposed acid rocks.
 This is a slate gravestone.

-Next we went round the back of the church and found some more Racomitrium on another gravestone
+Next we went round the back of the church and found some more Racomitrium on another gravestone |

 Here we are at the back of the churchyard.
-The base of this gravestone (sandstone) again has a piece of Racomitirium fasciculare
+The base of this gravestone (sandstone) again has a piece of Racomitirium fasciculare |

-Actually here we are looking at the algae on the same gravestone - Lots of Clebsormidium crenulatum (This filamentous green alga that is growing well due to nitrogen oxide pollution - even in westerly rural villages such as Ingleton, with supposedly relatively pure air). and lower down on the gravestone some Trentepohlia (orange)
+Actually here we are looking at the algae on the same gravestone - Lots of Clebsormidium crenulatum (This filamentous green alga that is growing well due to nitrogen oxide pollution - even in westerly rural villages such as Ingleton, with supposedly relatively pure air). and lower down on the gravestone some Trentepohlia (orange) |

 Here we are at the beginning of the workshop - in the warmth of the church room at the back of the church.
-Mike is holding a thallose liverwort he brought in to show us, as so far, we haven't found any thallose liverwort in the churchyard.
+Mike is holding a thallose liverwort he brought in to show us, as so far, we haven't found any thallose liverwort in the churchyard. |

-Welcome coffee and cake break
+Welcome coffee and cake break |

 Examining specimens.
-See the book - front left- the British Bryological Society Field Guide
+See the book - front left- the British Bryological Society Field Guide |

-Just behind people on the left.. is the west wall of the tower -see below
+Just behind people on the left.. is the west wall of the tower -see below |

 Look at the zonation of mosses on the ground to the left of the tower.